scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

 The reverse diffusion process itself is also a standalone SDE that advances the reverse diffusion time $t'$.
 If $$\mathbf{x}_{t'} \sim q_{t'}(\mathbf{x})$$, then one step of the reverse diffusion process with $dt' = \Delta t'$ brings it to $$\mathbf{x}_{t' + \Delta t'} \sim q_{t' + \Delta t'}(\mathbf{x})$$.

+#### How can ODE-based and SDE-based diffusion models be unified under a single framework?

 The same decomposition approach can be applied to other diffusion schemes.
 The following table summarizes how each parameterization relates its Langevin dynamics to its corresponding forward and reverse processes:

 <div style="overflow-x: auto; max-width: 100%;" markdown="1">